aoloe/scribus-project/file_format.md

   - recovering from corrupted files? can a sqlite db get corrupted?
   - or a key/value storage engine like google leveldb?
 - what about using html/css for the text frames content?

+# Notes:

+- [In the bug tracker](http://bugs.scribus.net/view.php?id=12656) grol suggests to use QML as a description language for Scribus documents.